 Commission Regulation 257/2010 sets out a re-evaluation program for EFSA to assess food additives that were approved before Food Additives Regulation 1333/2008 entered into force.
+It was amended by Commission Implementing Regulation (EU) 2021/148 to provide levels of transparency and confidentiality similar to procedures to update the Union List of Approved Food Additives.

-The re-evaluation of approved food additives is scheduled to be completed by the end of 2020.
-Please find a link to the summary table of permitted food additives and status of their re-evaluation by EFSA (status as of June 10, 2020).
+The re-evaluation of approved food additives was scheduled to be completed by the end of 2020.
+Please find a link to the summary table of permitted food additives and status of their re-evaluation by EFSA (status as of December 17, 2020).
+The re-evaluation is still ongoing as of September 2021.